jhorton84/React-Node-Tutorial/README.md

 }
 ```

 In the above example we can now access two methods, greet, and powerUp within the constructor function... hopefully by now this is starting to look familiar.
-It's just JavaScript! <br/>
+It's just JavaScript!

-Last lets look at what it means to extend a class. *"An advantageous feature of constructor functions and classes is that they can be extended into new object blueprints based off of the parent.
-This prevents repetition of code for objects that are similar but need some additional or more specific features."*
+Last lets look at what it means to extend a class. [*"An advantageous feature of constructor functions and classes is that they can be extended into new object blueprints based off of the parent.
+This prevents repetition of code for objects that are similar but need some additional or more specific features."*](https://www.digitalocean.com/community/tutorials/understanding-classes-in-javascript)

 ```
 // Creating a new class from the parent